-The 2019 survey shows an overwhelming majority of customers perceive the department as Missouri's transportation expert.
-Ninety-one percent of those surveyed agreed MoDOT serves this role, a percentage the department has consistently maintained for more than 10 years.
-Of the 91%, 52% of respondents "strongly agreed" and 39% "somewhat agreed" MoDOT serves as the state's primary transportation expert.
+The 2017 survey shows an overwhelming majority of customers perceive the department as Missouri's transportation expert.
+Ninety-three percent of those surveyed agreed MoDOT serves this role, a percentage the department has consistently maintained since 2009.
+Of the 93 percent, 59 percent of respondents "strongly agreed" and 34 percent "somewhat agreed" MoDOT serves as the state's primary transportation expert.